 Are Psychometrics Used Outside of Recruitment?

-Outside of recruitment, psychometrics can be used for development by identifying or offering insight into training and staff needs at the individual or team level.
+Outside of recruitment, psychometric assessments can be used for development by identifying or offering insight into training and staff needs at the individual or team level.
 Promotion decisions can also incorporate assessment results measuring potential, while psychometric reports can also be used as a comprehensive tool for career guidance and personal development.

 More and more companies are using psychometrics for recruitment and development purposes, and their application is only expected to grow in coming years.